 In chapter 2, we saw that true wisdom comes from the Holy Spirit.
 Here, Paul helps us to see that there are in fact two types of Christians which are spiritual and carnal (worldly).
 We are reminded that we all have a battle going on inside of us between the flesh which is of the world and the spirit which is of God.
 We see from this verse that we all start as worldly Christians and that, through growth prompted by the Holy Spirit, we become more spiritual and mature.

-I gave you milk, not solid food, for you were not yet ready for it.
-Indeed, you are still not ready.
+I gave you milk, not solid food, because you were not yet ready for it.
+But you aren't ready for it now either!

 Just like a baby feeds on milk and not solid food, a new Christian feeds on the basic truths of the Word.
 As we mature in our walk with the Lord, we are able to understand more of the nature of Christ and more of His desire for us.
 That is the "solid food" that Paul is talking about.
 This is also a reminder for teachers of God's word that only the Holy Spirit can prepare God's children to hear and understand the things of God.
 Paul recognized that the Corinthian believers were still struggling to grasp the basics of their faith and so he continued to teach on the fundamentals of a relationship with Jesus Christ.